What does a low-carb expert look like now?

 Ernest Curtis is an US cardiologist based in Long Beach, California.
 He is the author of the Cholesterol Delusion.
 He states that cholesterol levels have nothing to do with whether a person develops heart disease or has a heart attack.

-He believes that inflammation is the cause of heart disease, without stating what is the cause of the inflammation.
+Curtis believes that inflammation is the cause of heart disease, without stating what is the cause of inflammation.

 Denis Stewart is a herbalist from the Hunter Valley (NSW, Australia).
 He is an associate professor at University of Newcastle since 1902.
 Denis suffers from diabetes.